Pintado (footballer): Managerial career

 Pintado returned to managerial duties on 6 February 2018, after taking over São Caetano for a third spell.
 He was dismissed by the club after suffering relegation in the 2019 Campeonato Paulista, and returned to Figueirense on 14 October; he led the side to a nine-match unbeaten run, which helped them to avoid relegation, but still left on 6 December.

 On 31 January 2020, Pintado was named manager of Água Santa, but left on 27 March to take over Juventude.
 The following 1 February, after achieving top tier promotion, he left the club and was named in charge of Ferroviária.

 Pintado resigned from AFE on 26 April 2021, and took over Goiás three days later.
 He left the club on 18 July, and was appointed in charge of Chapecoense on 4 August.

 On 26 October 2021, with Chape in the last position, Pintado left on a mutual agreement.
 The following 4 January, he took over Cuiabá also in the top tier.

 Pintado won the Campeonato Matogrossense with Cuiabá, but was sacked on 12 May 2022.
 He then worked at his first club Inter de Limeira during the 2023 Campeonato Paulista, before returning to Juventude on 11 March of that year.

+Pintado was sacked by Ju on 8 May 2023, after one win in five matches into the 2023 Série B. On 24 July, he returned to Ponte Preta after nearly 14 years, but was dismissed on 2 October.

+On 9 February 2024, Pintado was announced as head coach of Portuguesa, replacing Dado Cavalcanti.
+He left after the end of the 2024 Campeonato Paulista, and returned to Guarani on 19 June.

+On 26 July 2024, after 13 winless matches, Pintado was dismissed by Bugre.
+On 5 February of the following year, he was named in charge of Água Santa, but was unable to prevent relegation from the 2025 Campeonato Paulista.

+On 29 April 2025, Pintado returned to Figueirense for his third spell as a head coach.
+He was dismissed on 11 August, after a five-match winless run.